 - read a dataset and load a model,

 - transform objects in the Graphics Window: rotate, translate, and zoom,

 - reset transformations,

-- work with parts and change part attributes,
+- · work with parts and change part attributes,

 - save an image of the graphics window to a file,

 - access the online documentation,

 - exit EnSight.

 After starting EnSight, the next step in any session is to read a dataset and load the parts.
 To read a dataset, the relevant files and data format must be specified.
-EnSight supports several formats common in the computational analysis field.
+EnSight supports several common computational analysis formats.
 In addition, EnSight also supports native formats suitable for storing both block structured and unstructured (i.e. finite-element) geometry.
 In this example, we will load an EnSight native format file.
-We will use the File > Open... method, which is the quickest way to read data into Ensight.